fredrikaverpil/github/README.md

 ## To do

 - [ ] Project repo config file or dot-folder (into which we move `tools`)?
-  - [ ] Supply versions matrix.
-Ability to run Go projects on version from `go.mod` but then also `stable` and potentially an rc-release.
-Supply Python versions matrix.
-  - [ ] Ability to ignore syncing over specific `sync-<lang>.yml` workflow
-        template.
 - [ ] Generate `dependabot.yml` for all found languages.
-- [ ] Move reusable workflows to `./reusable-workflows`.
-- [ ] Move actions to `./composite-actions`.